pingcap/docs-cn/sql-plan-management.md

 SHOW [GLOBAL | SESSION] BINDINGS [ShowLikeOrWhere]
 ```

 This statement outputs the execution plan bindings at the GLOBAL or SESSION level according to the order of binding update time from the latest to earliest.
 The default scope is SESSION.
-Currently `SHOW BINDINGS` outputs eight columns, as shown below:
+Currently `SHOW BINDINGS` outputs 11 columns, as shown below:

 | Column Name | Note |
 | :-------- | :------------- |